luciano-croce/dismiss-privacy-nag/README.md

 # Dismiss Privacy Nag

-Dismiss Privacy and Personal Data Dashboard Nag Pointer Tooltip Notification, when it is activated, or if it is in mu-plugins directory.
+Dismiss Privacy and Personal Data Dashboard Nag Pointer Tooltip Notification, when it is activated, or if it is in mu-plugins.

 Why this plugin?

-Seem that the new privacy pointer is not "totally" auto dismissible when is clicked one of the any admin menu links, for example:
+Seem that the new privacy pointer is not "totally" auto dismissible when is clicked one of the admin menu links, for example:

  - If one of the any admin menu links was clicked, the privacy pointer disappear.
  - If the dasboard admin menu link was clicked, the privacy pointer not disappear, return visible, and nagging user.